AdrianP-/CarND_Projects/P5/writeup.md

  ![alt text][image5]

+In the last iteration, I added a multi-frame accumulation heatmap, also to reduce false positives and negatives

 ### Pipeline:

 To make the final video, is necessary gather all project (also project 4).
 I defined the next global to call in each frame of video: